3scale/porta/.github/pull_request_template.md

 > Replace this comment with references to related issues.
 This will ensure the issue(s) are closed automatically when the PR gets merged.
 > e.g. `fixes #<issue number>(, fixes #<issue_number>, ...)`

+**Verification steps**

+> Replace this with a list of necessary steps to verify the PR meets your expectations.
+> e.g. `1.
+Go to Admin Portal, make sure that ...`

 **Special notes for your reviewer**: